Musique

 " ...Seine zwölf kurzen Kompositionen sind hingehauchte,

-unfertig wirkt und nur für den Augenblick Sinn ergibt und
+wirkt und nur für den Augenblick Sinn ergibt und Bestand zu

 Franziska D. Graf, Sounds (Germany)